Finally, how many efficiencies supercomputers have? And, what do they measure?: The effect of different contributions to

 \subsection{The effect of reduced operand length}

-The so-called \textit{HPL-AI} benchmark used Mixed Precision\footnote{Both names are rather inconsequent.
-On one side, the test itself has not much to do with AI, it just uses the operand length common in \gls{AI} tasks; (\gls{HPL}, similarly to \gls{AI}, is a \textit{workload type}).
-On the other side, Mixed Precision is actually Half Precision: for multiplication twice as long operands are used temporarily.
-It is a different question is if those operations are contracted.} rather than Double Precision computations.
+The so-called \textit{HPL-AI} benchmark\footnote{It is a common fallacy that benchmark \textit{HPL-AI} is benchmark for \gls{AI} systems.
+It means "\textit{The High Performance LINPACK for Accelerator Introspection}" (HPL-AI), and "that benchmark seeks to highlight the convergence of HPC and artificial intelligence (AI) workloads", see https://www.icl.utk.edu/hpl-ai/.
+It has not much to do with \gls{AI}, except that it uses the operand length common in \gls{AI} tasks. \gls{HPL}, similarly to \gls{AI}, is a \textit{workload type}.
+However, even \textit{https://www.top500.org/lists/top500/2020/06/} mismatches \textit{operand length} and \textit{workload}: "In single or further reduced precision, which are often used in machine learning and AI applications, Fugaku's peak performance is over 1,000 petaflops (1 exaflops)". } used Mixed Precision rather than Double Precision computations.
 The name suggests that \gls{AI} applications may run on the supercomputer with that efficiency.
 However, the type of workload does not change, so that one can expect the same overall behavior for \gls{AI} applications, including \gls{ANN}s, than for double-precision operands.
-For \gls{AI} applications, limitations remain the same as described above; except that when using Mixed Precision, efficiency can be better by a factor of $2\cdots 3$, strongly depending on the workload of the system; see also Fig.~\ref{fig:FP16vsFP64HPCG}.
+For \gls{AI} applications, the limitations remain the same as described above; except that when using Mixed Precision, the efficiency can be better by a factor of $2\cdots 3$, strongly depending on the workload of the system; see also Fig.~\ref{fig:FP16vsFP64HPCG}.

-Unfortunately, when using half-precision, \textit{the enhancement comes from accessing less data in memory and using faster operations on shorter operands, instead of reducing communication intensity\footnote{On the contrary, the relative weight of communication is increased in this way.}, that defines efficiency}.
+Unfortunately, when using half-precision, \textit{the enhancement comes from accessing fewer data in memory and using faster operations on shorter operands, instead of reducing communication intensity\footnote{On the contrary, the relative weight of communication increased in this way.} that defines the efficiency}.
 Similarly, exchanging data directly between processing units~\cite{CooperativeComputing2015} (without using global and even local memory) also enhances $\alpha$ (and payload performance)~\cite{TaihulightHPCG:2018}, but it represents a (slightly) different computing paradigm.
-Only the two mentioned measured data fall below the limiting line of $(1-\alpha)$ in Figure~\ref{fig:InterconnectionVsPerformance}.
+Only the two mentioned measured data fall above the limiting roofline of $(1-\alpha)$ in Figure~\ref{fig:InterconnectionVsPerformance}.